 YA E-RYT 500, YACEP

 Jon began his yogic journey when his wife, Hethyr, forced him to bring his inflexible and unbalanced body to a yoga class.
 He found the practice to be healthy for his mind, body, and soul, and he was immediately drawn to the amazing spirit and energy of the Pranava yoga community.
 Over the next several years, he happily practiced yoga on a regular basis, usually taking classes taught by his awesome wife.
-Now he co-owns Pranava and continues to do whatever his wife tells him to do.

 As a first grade teacher at Manitou Springs Elementary School, Jon teaches yoga to his students every day.
 He gets tremendous satisfaction from watching them bend, stretch, flop, fall, wiggle, and bounce their way through various yoga movements and postures.
 He continues to learn meaningful yogic values from his first graders, including kindness, forgiveness, and presence in the moment.